xenshreyas/WoofContacts/WoofContacts/README.md

 #### The block function changed the blocked parameter of the contacts database that set the blocked parameter to 1, effectively blocking them.

 #### I also made several HTML files.
 The layout.html file was to set up the basic design of the webpage to prevent rewriting a LOT of code.
 The other files were used to set up the pages for the index, search, delete, block and blocked functions.
 In index and block, I used HTML Table tags to help me provide the contact details in a tabular form.
 The others took in an input as a parameter with a button to submit their input and then performed the respective functions.

-#### Using the concepts taught in CS50x I was able to complete this project and it was really fun.
-Took a good amount of time!